 In addition, presidents might discuss pending cases to appeal to their partisan bases and motivate these voters.
 After all, presidents are most likely to represent partisan preferences in their public rhetoric (Wood 2009), something that should be reflected in their position taking on pending cases.
-By taking public positions on pending cases, presidents can show their partisan supporters that they are aware of the issues important to them and are willing to take public stances on those issues, which may increase or maintain their co-partisans’ support for the president.
+Thus, presidents can show their partisan supporters that they are aware of the issues important to them and are willing to take public stances on those issues, which may increase or maintain their co-partisans’ support for the president.
 Under this theory, the ultimate target of these speeches is the public, not the justices, and the potential benefit is mobilizing public support behind the president’s positions for reasons other than to influence case outcomes.
 Indeed, many of the newspaper articles involving President Bush’s position on the University of Michigan affirmative action cases made this very point – that presidents can take clear ideological positions that appeal to their bases in a manner that is likely to generate media coverage (e.g., N. Lewis 2003; Stevenson 2003; Wilson 2003).

 Discussing pending cases is not a cost-free activity, of course, and thus requires presidents to understand the costs and benefits of doing so.
 Further, the ability of the OSG to represent presidents’ interests limits the need to turn to public appeals on pending decisions, which supports the empirical data revealed in Chapter 1 that going public on pending cases is quite rare.
 Moreover, there is always the potential criticism that a president may be opportunistic and look to pander to the public by taking positions on high profile issues.
 This criticism may be unfounded, however, given that presidents are unlikely to speak about an issue simply to pander to public opinion (Canes-Wrone 2006; Jacobs and Shapiro 2000).
 Therefore, although we think that the decision to speak about cases is strategic – in that presidents will consider the potential costs and benefits of doing so – we also believe that presidential statements on pending Court cases reflect presidents’ sincere preferences (Peterson 1990).

-Understanding the Presidents’ Motivations for Going Public
+Understanding Presidents’ Motivations for Going Public

-We have already established that president’s rarely go public on pending Supreme Court decisions in Chapter 1.
-They do so, nevertheless, and there are two competing views that appear to best summarize the president’s likely motivations in doing so.
+We have already established in Chapter 1 that presidents rarely go public on pending Supreme Court decisions.
+They do so, nevertheless, and there are two competing views that appear to best summarize presidents’ likely motivations.
 First, presidents may go public in an effort to influence case outcomes.
 Second, presidents may go public in an effort to demonstrate that they are responsive to issues that are important to the American public.
-Below, we explore how we might parse these two motivations.
+We explore how we might parse these two motivations.
 Note that we do not contend these motivations are always mutually exclusive.
 Rather, we believe that we can paint a picture of overall presidential behavior based on a variety of factors that are more likely to correspond to one approach or the other.
 With this information in hand, we believe we can then provide some generalizable insights about presidential motivations for position taking on pending Supreme Court decisions.

 Timing of Remarks